KCJK: Alternative rock

 On June 15, 2016, at 7:30 a.m., after playing a block of "end"-themed songs (including "Enjoy the Silence" by Depeche Mode, "In the End" by Linkin Park, "Should I Stay or Should I Go" by The Clash, "Come Sail Away" by Styx, and "Closing Time" by Semisonic, which then culminated with "The Final Countdown" by Europe), KCJK swapped formats with K273BZ/KCMO-FM-HD2, adopted their alternative rock format, and rebranded as "X 105.1."
 The first song on "X" was "Uprising" by Muse.
 KCJK competed with Entercom's KRBZ, who was ranked 6th with a 4.6 in the April 2016 Nielsen ratings report for the Kansas City market (KCJK was ranked 13th with a 3.6 share).
 The format swap marked the third time a station in the Kansas City market used the "X" moniker, the first being KXXR from June 1990 to June 1991, and KCCX/KNRX from March 1997 to January 1999.
 Much of the programming originated from other markets, including The Woody Show in morning drive from Los Angeles.
 The midday and evening shifts were voice-tracked by DJs at WKQX in Chicago.

 On February 7, 2019, Afentra, formerly of KRBZ, joined KCJK for afternoons.
 Eight months later, Afentra left the station.

 Active rock

-On October 10, 2019, at Midnight, after playing "Helena" by My Chemical Romance, KCJK relaunched as 105.1 The X, shifting toward a hybrid format with an active rock-leaning presentation that continues to feature an emphasis on alternative rock content alongside other hard rock hits (dubbed "rockternative", with examples spanning from Disturbed, AC/DC and Mötley Crüe, to Pearl Jam, Tool and Panic! at the Disco).
+On October 10, 2019, at Midnight, after playing "Helena" by My Chemical Romance, KCJK relaunched as 105.1 The X, shifting toward a hybrid format with an active rock-leaning presentation that continued to feature an emphasis on alternative rock content alongside other hard rock hits (dubbed "rockternative", with examples spanning from Disturbed, AC/DC and Mötley Crüe, to Pearl Jam, Tool and Panic! at the Disco).
 The first song after the relaunch was "Plush" by Stone Temple Pilots.
-The station continues to air the syndicated Woody Show in morning drive, while other dayparts are held by local DJs.
+The station continued to air the syndicated Woody Show in morning drive, while other dayparts were held by local DJs.

+Urban contemporary

+On September 28, 2023, KCJK announced that the “X” format would end later that day, with assistant program director/managing director/midday host Joel Weiss and afternoon host Jaye Powers hosting farewell shows.
+At 4 p.m. that day, after playing “Touch, Peel and Stand” by Days of the New (which would be abruptly cut off near the end; the last full song played was "Wherever I May Roam" by Metallica), KCJK adopted sister station KMJK’s urban contemporary format, and rebranded as "Power 105.1".
+The first song on "Power" was "SkeeYee" by Sexyy Red.
+Both KCJK and KMJK simulcasted until midnight on October 6, when KMJK adopted KCHZ’s Top 40/CHR format as “107.3 The Vibe.”